jooshkins/SprayBottle/README.md

 - [ ] Saved sets of tasks
 - [ ] Pushing remote cmds

-For more details see the: [Road Map](https://github.com/jooshkins/spraybottle/projects/1)

-### Current Limitations:
-* Only works with Windows.

 ### Built with:
 * [Electron](https://github.com/electron/electron)
 * [React](https://github.com/facebook/react)